 I have spent over 30 years programming computer systems for small to large companies.
 My experience ranges from designing and implementing PC based business systems, to mainframe systems and online websites.
 My first website was designed, built and uploaded to the internet in 1997 - before most people in the UK were looking to get an internet connection in their home.
-Website design now constitutes the core of my business - Photon Flux - and I am experienced in both databases, business processes, creative website design and online marketing including on search engines.
+Website design now constitutes the core of my business - Photon Flux - and I am experienced in both databases, business processes, creative website design and online marketing using search engine optimisation.

 Here is a 12 point checklist of topics which are relevant to your designers processes.